Hybrid Federated Learning: Algorithms and Implementation: Introduction

-{\bf Motivation and main challenge.} In practice, however, each client may possess only some subjects and some features.
-It is possible that no client has all features or all subjects.
-This is the case of financial institutions such as insurance providers, banks, and stock services providers, each of which may serve just a fraction of all customers and have only their partial records.
+{\bf Motivation and main challenges.} In practice, however, a client may possess only some subjects and some features.
+It is possible that no client has all the features or all the subjects.
+This is the case of financial institutions such as insurance providers, banks, and stock services, which serve just a fraction of all customers and have only their partial records.
 This setting has been referred to as \emph{hybrid FL}~\cite{konevcny2016federated,li2020FLChallenges}, and it is the setting we focus in this paper.
 Both HFL and VFL are special cases of hybrid FL.
 Compared to HFL and VFL, hybrid FL has its unique challenges.
 Some specific ones pertaining to algorithm design are:

-\begin{noindlist}\itemsep -1pt \item {\bf Client customized models.} In Hybrid FL, each client's local data contain a subset of features, but in inference, it is possible that some clients may need to deal with data that has the full feature.
-So the server is often required to maintain a copy of the full feature.
+\begin{noindlist} \item {\bf Local and global models.} In Hybrid FL training, each client has its local data over a subset of features.
+During inference, however, a piece of input data may have just these features or, possibly, more or even full features.
+In the former case, the client shall make inference by itself.
+In the latter case, however, the client will rely on the server to take the inference.
+So the server is required to maintain a model that supports all the features.

-\item {\bf Limited data sharing.} In typical HFL, the clients do not share their local data or labels, but in VFL, the labels are either made available to the server~\cite{chen2020vafl} or stored in a designated client~\cite{liu2019communication}.
-A Hybrid FL system needs to deal with both types of clients, so it is desirable that the training algorithm can operate without requiring the server to access any data, including the labels.
+\item {\bf Limited data sharing.} In typical HFL, the clients do not share their local data or labels.
+In VFL, the labels are either made available to the server~\cite{chen2020vafl} or stored in a designated client~\cite{liu2019communication}.
+A Hybrid FL system needs to deal with both types of clients, so it is desirable that the training method can run without requiring the server to access any data, including the labels.

-\item {\bf Sample synchronization.} A typical issue with VFL (in which each client has some features of all the training samples) is that, when updating a given subset of features, all the clients need to draw the same (mini-bath of) samples; this problem is exacerbated in the hybrid FL system because not all the clients will have all the samples.
-An ideal algorithm shall work without any synchronization on the samples among the clients. \end{noindlist}
+\item {\bf Sample synchronization.} A typical issue with VFL (where each client has some features of all training samples) is that all the clients need to draw the same mini-bath of samples; this problem is exacerbated in the hybrid FL system because not all the clients have all the samples.
+An ideal algorithm shall work without requiring the clients to synchronize their sample draws. \end{noindlist}

-All the above points will directly translate to specific challenges when we design optimization algorithms, and it will become clear that none of the existing FL methods can meet all these requirements.
+All the above points will become specific challenges when we design our optimization algorithms, and it will become clear that none of the existing FL methods can meet all these requirements.